 Security Protracted Conflict, Refugee Crises and Forced Displacement

-Neelam Raina is a Senior Lecturer at Middlesex University, London.
+Neelam Raina is an Associate Professor of Design and Development at Middlesex University, London.
 Her research interests include conflict, material cultures, gender, and livelihood generation.
 Neelam has been working in the region of Kashmir (both Indian and Pakistani) since the early 2000s, and has conducted participatory action research including design and enterprise training for women in the region focussing on material cultures, identity and representation of the people of Kashmir.
 She has worked with NGOs, educational charities, and academic departments in India and Pakistan.
+Her recent work focusses on Iraqi heritage and material culture.

-Dr Raina is the Principal Investigator on the GCRF Partnership against Conflict Crime and Security Research (PaCCS) project which looks at the material social practices through which women in Northern Pakistan reproduce themselves on a daily and generational basis and through which the social relations and material bases of capitalism are renewed to understand both the costs of conflict and the connections between vastly different sites of production.
-This interdisciplinary project allows connections to be built between, creative home-based workers who are largely seen as peripheral, to development economics, and on the fringes of formal employment and contributors to GDP; to the larger notions of peace building, countering and preventing violent extremism, poverty spirals and conflict theory through culturally significant, socially relevant practices.
+Dr Raina was the Principal Investigator on the GCRF Partnership against Conflict Crime and Security Research (PaCCS) Value of Crafts in Conflict project which examined material and social practices through which women in Northern Pakistan reproduce themselves on a daily and generational basis and through which the social relations and material bases of capitalism are renewed to understand both the costs of conflict and the connections between vastly different sites of production.
+This interdisciplinary project allowed connections to be built between, creative home-based workers who are largely seen as peripheral, to development economics, and on the fringes of formal employment and contributors to GDP; to the larger notions of peace building, countering and preventing violent extremism, poverty spirals and conflict theory through culturally significant, socially relevant practices.
+Raina is also a Principal Investigator on the Post Textile Crafts of Iraq, which investigates the impact of the long-standing conflict in Iraq from the perspective of the Iraqi and Kurdish craftspeople.
+It looks at socio-economic changes in Iraq’s craft tradition, with a special focus on the craftswomen of Samawah in the south and Erbil in the Kurdish north.
+Her research explores the potential that material practices have, as a means of sustainable income generation, that in turn could contribute towards socio-economic reconstruction and post-conflict development.

-Neelam has a Ph.D in Design and Development from De Montfort University, Leicester and did her undergraduate degree in History at Lady Shri Ram College for Women, Delhi University.
-She did her post graduate degree in Textile Design at NIFT in New Delhi and then a Masters in Design and Manufacture at De Montfort University.
-She is a Visiting Fellow at the London School of Economics at the Centre for Women, Peace and Security.
+Neelam has a Ph.D in Design and Development, and a Masters in Design and Manufacture from De Montfort University, Leicester.
+She also has a post graduate degree in Textile Design at NIFT in New Delhi.
+Raina did an undergraduate degree in History (Hons) at Lady Shri Ram College for Women, Delhi University.
+She has been a Visiting Fellow at the London School of Economics at the Centre for Women, Peace and Security.
 She is an editor for the International Journal of Traditional Arts, and her new work ‘Creative Economies of Culture in South Asia – Performers and Craftspeople’ comes out in 2019.

 Dr Laura Hammond